 It is easy to reach Cappadocia from Istanbul.
 The simplest way is by catching a flight.
 Cappadocia has two airports – Kayseri Erkilet Airport (ASR) in Kayseri and Nevşehir Kapadokya Airport (NAV).
 The flights are usually not expensive if you book in advance.
 However, if you’re traveling on a budget, then you may want to get on an overnight bus from Istanbul to Cappadocia.
 Look for a ticket on Metro Turizm’s website.

-After an easy one and a half hour flight, you’ll arrive in Cappadocia, the breathtaking semi-arid region known best for its honeycombed hills.
+After an easy one-and-a-half-hour flight, you’ll arrive in Cappadocia, the breathtaking semi-arid region known best for its honeycombed hills.
 Cappadocia has a reputation as a fairytale destination, whimsical in nature and magnificent in beauty.
 We recommend that you make sure that your camera (or phone) is fully charged before arriving.

 Head to Goreme

 Prepare to spend the night at one of the cave hotels in Goreme.
 While Gerome has several amazing accommodation options to choose from, we’d definitely recommend the Sultan Cave Suites.
 The unique hotel offers cave rooms perched on top of Aydinli Hill.
-You can read reviews about this hotel on TripAdvisor.

 Derinkuyu underground city, Ihlara Valley, Pigeon Valley

 Now that you’ve found your nest, it’s time to explore the wonder of Cappadocia.
 There are many different tours that are available in Cappadocia because there’s so much to see.
 However, I joined the Green Tour with New Goreme Tours.
 The reason why I picked this tour was because it includes places that I knew I definitely wanted to see, but couldn’t reach myself by walking.
-The Green Tour takes you to explore Derinkuyu underground city, marvel at the view from Ugrup Panorama point, and includes a traditional Turkish lunch.
+The Green Tour takes you to explore Derinkuyu underground city, marvel at the view from Ugrup Panorama Point, and includes a traditional Turkish lunch.

 Sunset Point in Goreme

-After going back to the comfort of the Sultan Cave Suites for a well-deserved rest, you’ll go for an evening stroll to Goreme sunset point before bed.
+After going back to the comfort of the Sultan Cave Suites for a well-deserved rest, you’ll go for an evening stroll to Goreme Sunset Point before bed.
 The insurmountable beauty of this view is sure to stay with you for a lifetime.